perfsonar/docs/install_debian.rst

 * Debian 7 Wheezy
 * Debian 8 Jessie
 * Debian 9 Stretch
-* Ubuntu 14 Trusty
+* Ubuntu 14 Trusty Tahr
-* Ubuntu 16 Xenial
+* Ubuntu 16 Xenial Xerus

 Debian meta packages are available to install the bundles described in :doc:`install_options`.
 The steps in the remaining sections of this document detail the steps required for installing these bundles.